SV-ZeroOne/Hacking_Write-ups/vh_kioptrix1.md

 # Nmap done at Sun Jul 19 10:03:08 2020 -- 1 IP address (1 host up) scanned in 134.83 seconds
 ```

-There are a few interesting ports and servers that we can enumerate for vulnurabilities.
+There are a few interesting ports and servers that we can enumerate for vulnerabilities.
 ```
 22/tcp    open  ssh         syn-ack ttl 64 OpenSSH 2.9p2 (protocol 1.99)
 80/tcp    open  http        syn-ack ttl 64 Apache httpd 1.3.20 ((Unix)  (Red-Hat/Linux) mod_ssl/2.8.4 OpenSSL/0.9.6b)